Intrinsic Interleaving Distance for Merge Trees: Background

 \begin{definition} A \textbf{labeled merge tree} is a triple $(T,f,\pi)$ consisting of a merge tree $(T,f)$ along with a map $\pi:[n] \to V(T)$ that is surjective on the set of leaves.
 When additional data are unnecessary or clear from context, we sometimes write $T$ for $(T,f,\pi)$.
 The space of labeled merge trees is denoted $\LMT$. \end{definition}

-Analogously to the unlabeled case, we consider two labeled merge trees to be the same if one can be obtained via edge contractions or insertions that respect the function values and existing labels.
+Note that the topology on $\LMT$ comes from viewing it as a metric space with the labeled interleaving distance, as defined later in this section.
+Analogous to the unlabeled case, we consider two labeled merge trees to be the same if one can be obtained via edge contractions or insertions that respect the function values and existing labels.

-This definition is closely related to that of a \textit{weighted, rooted $X$-tree} from the phylogenetic literature \cite{Semple2003}.
+\cref{def:labeledMergeTree} is closely related to that of a \textit{weighted, rooted $X$-tree} from the phylogenetic literature \cite{Semple2003}.
 Specifically, given a set $X$, an $X$-tree is a pair $(T,\phi)$ where $T$ is a tree and $\phi:X \to V(T)$ is a map so that every vertex of degree at most 2 is in the image.
 The difference is that such weighted graphs do not keep track of function values, so that two different labeled merge trees that induce the same weighting might be considered to be the same $X$-tree.
-Thus, a labeled merge tree can be thought of as a weighted, labeled $X$-tree (where $X = [n]$) with $f(u)$ specified for a subset of vertices $u$ that includes all leaves, as function values for the remaining vertices can be deduced from the weights.
+Thus, a labeled merge tree can be thought of as a weighted, labeled $X$-tree (where $X = [n]$) with $f(u)$ specified for a subset of vertices $u$ that includes all leaves, and function values for the remaining vertices can be deduced from the weights on leaves.

-As with $X$-trees, the labels for our merge tree are allowed to go to vertices that are not leaves; we essentially think of these as degenerate labeled leaves.
-Further, we do allow for non-injectivity of $\pi$, so a vertex can have multiple labels.
-See Section~\ref{fig:DegenerateLeaves} for an example with labels on degenerate leaves and vertices with more than one label.
+As with $X$-trees, labels for our merge tree are allowed to go to vertices that are not leaves; we essentially think of these as degenerate labeled leaves.
+Furthermore, we do allow $\pi$ to be non-injectivite, so a vertex can have multiple labels.
+See \cref{fig:DegenerateLeaves} for an example with labels on degenerate leaves and vertices with more than one label.